-The earlier story, 'The Absent Elephant', about young forest elephants, has been reformatted and rewritten and appears below under its new title "Encounters with the African Forest Elephant", September 2019.
+An earlier story, 'The Absent Elephant', about young forest elephants, has been reformatted and rewritten and appears below under its new title "Encounters with the African Forest Elephant", November 2019.

 Copyright 2019 Bob Golding, Bristol, UK.
 The photographs and text for the short story 'Encounters with the African Forest Elephant' below are copyright and may not be reproduced in whole or in part without written permission from Bob Golding, Charlton, Abbots Leigh Road, Leigh Woods, Bristol BS8 3PX, England, phone 0117 973 5920, email bob.golding@natural-habitats.co.uk.
-This story can be read on-screen here (just scroll), or you may prefer to download this PDF document to your computer and print it for easier reading.
-You can also download this story from website www.bobgolding.co.uk, then select 'True Short Stories', then select title.
+This story can be read on-screen here (just scroll), or you may prefer to download this PDF document to your computer and print it for reading later.
+You can also download this story from website www.bobgolding.co.uk, then select 'True Short Stories'.